 Most museum-related standards like BSI PAS 198 and CIE 157 state all light levels in Lux (lumens per sq. metre), whereas the more correct units would be in Watts per sq. metre.
 This is a convention that we feel we must adhere to in order to not confuse the museum / arts sector.
 Many light sensors on the market also display light levels in photometric units by default.

-Explore our Real-Time Collection Management System with integrated sensors, Intranet and smart glass that can ‘switch off the lights’ on fragile items.
-Temperature, humidity and light levels are updated in real-time directly from the display case and can be pushed to Google Cloud for further post-processing.
+Explore the ArtRatio Operating System with integrated sensors, intranet and smart glass that can ‘switch off the lights’ on fragile items.
+Temperature, humidity and light levels are updated in real-time directly from the display case and can be pushed to the ArtRatio Cloud for further post-processing.